Bankruptcy Mastery

 [Remember that the means test is a penalty to be inflicted only on the consumer who makes bad choices or suffers bad results.
 Somehow, those who fail in business or choose not to pay taxes aren’t subject to the means test indignity.
 But there, there, my ire is showing.]

-The second discriminator is the presence of a profit motive: investment property, trade debt, stock margin debt.
+The second discriminator is the presence of a profit motive: think investment property, trade debt, stock margin debt.

 The character of the debt is determined when that debt is incurred, says the majority position on the issue.